 These guys are sort of down the center.

-They're maybe a little to the right, but they're pro-law enforcement.
+They may be a little to the right, but they're pro-law enforcement.

-Um and they really don't give a damn about politics.
+And they really don't give a damn about politics.

-Uh they don't want politics involved in the departments.
+They don't want politics involved in the departments.

-And it has nothing to do with the everyday FBI agents, the guys, the men and women that go out there and do the job, but the leadership has really skewed the reputation to the point that you know you've got to be I and I said this this the other day in an interview.
+And it has nothing to do with the everyday FBI agents, the guys, the men and women that go out there and do the job.

-There are actual text messages, and there are emails that prove a conspiracy between FBI and DOJ members at the highest levels that basically wanted to interfere with the election.
+There are actual text messages and there are emails that prove a conspiracy between FBI and DOJ members at the highest levels that basically wanted to interfere with the election.

 Right.

-Let me so with that thought in mind, Scott, let me ask you this.
+So with that thought in mind, Scott, let me ask you this.

-You were the operative um getting other people to either subvert other countries or working to collect information about those countries.
+You were the operative getting other people to either subvert other countries or working to collect information about those countries.

-Didn't do anything to benefit crime fighting or the American people.
+It didn't do anything to benefit crime fighting or the American people.

-When you you start it with that, you start it with um these people that uh have worked their way to the top or really were pulled to the top, the McCabe's, the structs, right, uh the woman that he was having sex with and texting with, you have this succession of DOJ attorneys leading the FBI who've never been investigators, didn't work their way up.
+You started with these people that have worked their way to the top or really were pulled to the top, the McCabes, the Strzoks, the woman that he was having sex with and texting with.

-When you look at this, do you see some of the stuff that they're doing in collusion with the media when you have uh Clapper going out and Brennan going out and being mouthpieces for these lies?
+When you look at this, do you see some of the stuff that they're doing in collusion with the media when you have Clapper going out and Brennan going out and being mouthpieces for these lies?

 Do you see the tactics that you used in other countries being used here by these very people?

-Sure, that's that's absolutely true.
+Sure, that's absolutely true.

-That's not by accident, though.
+But that's not by accident, though.

 Right, it's not.